Dagenham Heathway tube station

 Dagenham Heathway (/ˈdæɡənəm ˈhiːθweɪ/) is a London Underground station in Dagenham in the London Borough of Barking and Dagenham, east London.
-It is on the District line, between and stations.
-It is 7.7 km along the line from the eastern terminus at and 17.0 km to in central London.
+It is on the District line between to the west and to the east.
+It is 7.7 km along the line from the eastern terminus at and 17.0 km to in Central London.
 The station was originally opened as Heathway on 12 September 1932 by the London, Midland and Scottish Railway with an additional pair of tracks that were constructed to serve the electric District Railway local service from Barking to Upminster.
-The station is of a similar design to those constructed at Upney and Elm Park.
+The single-storey brick building is of a common design also constructed at other stations on the eastern portion of the line.
 It was renamed to its current name on 1 May 1949.
-The station was refurbished by Metronet in 2005 and 2006.
+The station was refurbished by Metronet during 2006.
 It is in London fare zone 5.